 David VanAmburg, who is Managing Director at ACSI once said:

 “Customer satisfaction will need to increase for the economy to grow at a faster pace.
 It’s tough to pinpoint one cause of the stagnation, but unless it budges, the national ACSI score paints a dire picture for consumer spending growth.”

 So what does a business need to do to deliver what their customers really want today and increase their satisfaction?
 There are seven facts that become apparent from this analysis:

+Customers also want companies to be more open, honest and transparent.
 They have a right to know the source of ingredients, the ingredients themselves, the country of origin, the charities the company supports, or the organisation’s policies on waste, water and sustainability.

 One additional demand has surfaced this year, that for companies to protect their employees, to reduce layoffs, protect salaries and for management to show that they are adapting their own situations to match what their employees are going through.
 No bonuses or golden parachutes, when those below them are being furloughed or worse.

 So how are you doing?
 Are you living up to your customers’ expectations?
 Are you delivering what your customers really want?
 How have you made progress in this area, especially in the last six months?
 Please share your (success) stories below.